 Léonie Guyer

-Three and Three and One
+Three and three and one

 Léonie Guyer has spent a handful of decades scouring roads of refuse and reams of centuries-old paper in search of something to mark.
 She shares a formative story about attending an Art History course at the San Francisco Art Institute, where the margins of her notes begin to populate with the earliest iterations of her enigmatic forms.
 This quasi-scholarly communion with centuries of aesthetic history has yet to cease.
 As one sits with the work, allusions to Cycladic marbles, Goryeo Dynasty celadon vessels, or posture from Mannerist painting begin to bubble in one's mind.
 When asked where her forms originate, the artist plainly states, “I don’t know.
 They are arrived at.”.